 Cross the river and visit Wat Arun

-Take a short ferry boat ride to the other side and visit one more of Bangkok’s famous temple – Wat Arun or the Temple of the Dawn.
+Take a short boat ride to the other side and visit one more of Bangkok’s famous temple – Wat Arun or the Temple of the Dawn.
 It’s Khmer-style towers go up to 82 meters high, so don’t miss to climb the temple for the stellar view of the city, perfect for a some amazing panoramic photo shot of the Palace.

 Have a portion of Pad Thai